Skip to content

 How do I submit a news item or announcement?

 Please use the form on this page to submit an item for @Rochester.
 Submissions will be reviewed by the editorial team and considered for publication.
-Some submissions may be edited for clarity and brevity.
+Entries will be edited for clarity and brevity.
+All submissions must have a direct connection to the University.

 How do I submit an event?